Aufenthaltstitel: Do I have the right residence permit to start a business in Germany?

 Residence period is the same as the validity.

-The underlined text determines whether you’re able to apply for the residence permit that allows you to live and start a business in Germany.
+The underlined text determines whether you can apply for a residence permit to live and start a business in Germany.

 The keyword is “gestattet”, which translates to “permitted” or “allowed”.
 This means the visa holder is legally allowed to work in Germany.
 The next visa example is the opposite case.